danielnuriyev/engineering-blog/min.md

 Good engineers love to learn, improve, create, see the positive effect of their work.

 Better engineers want their teammates and team to succeed.
-You can work for your boss (bad engineer from above), work for yourself, work for the love of the art of engineering, or you can work for the success of your teammates, your team, your company.
+You can work for your boss (bad engineer from above), work for yourself, work for the love of the art of engineering, or you can work for the success of your teammates, your team, your company, mankind.
 Working for the succees of others does not exclude the other levels but puts you on a higher level as an engineer and human.
+It takes time to grow to this level but at least keep this in mind.

 ## Workflow

-## Other
+You should master 2 types of workflow: task and team.

+Working on a task means going through steps such as design, implementation, testing, deployment, monitoring (there are more steps and sub-steps).
+You will naturally progress through some of them starting with your first Assembley project.
+Some of them come only when you work on a real product for real users.

+Another type of workflow is how a team organizes its works.
+It is very specific for a team and it comes with experience but from your first Assembly project you should follow the Agile Principles.
+Learn about them, apply them, review how efficient you were, think of improvements, repeat.

 ## Trends

+Know the current tech trends.
+I propose that you become familiar with the following:

+- 5G: learn how different it is from 4G, what new opportunities it opens
+- Quantum Computing: what it is on the physical level, how it can be used
+- Metaverses: keep an eye on them.
+At some point when companies start to cooperate on the network protocol and data format, we'll go 3D.

 ## Beyond engineering

+Engineering is not only an inspiring activity, it is a way of looking at the world.
+A good engineer is a creative person generally.
+A good engineer is a person who easily cooperates.
+Methodology of approaching problems in engineering can easily be expanded to many situation in life.